 It’s what we’re passionate about, and we make it our mission to make financial dreams come true.
 We're excited to help everyone to choose wisely because Life matters.

 HawaiiUSA first opened on November 6, 1936 as Oahu Teachers No. 3 Federal Credit Union, a not-for-profit federally insured financial cooperative owned and operated by its members servicing elementary school teachers in the Honolulu District and all teachers from every grade level in rural Oahu.

 Becoming the biggest

-Our credit union ended its first year of operation with 138 members and assets of $4,499.
-We have since grown into the largest credit union in Hawaii by asset size of more than $1 billion, and we are also the largest credit union by membership with more than 127,000 members being served through 13 branch locations on the islands of Oahu and Maui.
+Our Credit Union ended its first year of operation with 138 members and assets of $4,499.
+We have since grown into the largest credit union in Hawaii by asset size of more than $1.7 billion, and we are also the largest credit union by membership with more than 129,000 members being served through 14 branch locations on the islands of Oahu, Maui, and the Big Island.